The Amish in Ohio: 2024 Guide (70+ Communities)

 Amish buggies in Geauga County, OH

-The Geauga County settlement is in some ways overshadowed by the Holmes County settlement to the south, but nonetheless is a significant center of population of Amish in Ohio.
+The Geauga County settlement is to some degree overshadowed by the Holmes County settlement to the south.
+Nonetheless it is a major Amish population center in both Ohio and the country as a whole.

 ohio amish nebraska